-- 1. Well is located at back of property, follow driveway back and well is to the left, look for blue pressure tank, see Appendix B, Figure 110-7. - 2.
+- 1. Well is located at back of property, follow driveway back and well is to the left in a brown wellhouse, see Appendix A, Figure I10-7.
+A new wellhouse has been installed and is not seen in this photo.
+The wellhouse key has been provided by well owner and is kept with all other off-post well keys. - 2.
 Purge pressure tank from faucet facing back of well house, which will engage the well pump. - 3.
 Purge at wellhead.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 4.
 Collect sample from wellhead tap. - 5.
 Make sure all water is turned off before leaving.